InfrHQ/Replay/README.md

 ![Replay](/public/replay_readme.png)

-Replay is a web application that allows you to view your screen history & search through it!
+Replay is a web application built that allows you to view your screen history & search through it!
 It's like a time machine for your everything you've ever seen.
 All processing happens on your browser, so your API Key is always safe.
 Built with Next.js & [Infr](https://github.com/InfrHQ/server)

 ## Live At [Replay](https://getreplayer.com)